femtotrader/Planar.jl/docs/src/exchanges.md

 Modules = [Fetch]
 ```

-[1]: It is possible that in the future the bot will work with the hummingbot gateway for DEX support, and at least another exchange type natively implemented (from panifie).
+[1]: It is possible that in the future the bot will work with the hummingbot gateway for DEX support, and at least another exchange type natively implemented (from psydyllic).